 Among the other teachers of the Mennonite Collegiate Institute were J. H. Giesbrecht (1936-1937), I. I. Friesen (1936-1937), Peter Brown, and Paul Jakob Schaefer (1948-1967).

 Historic Sites of Manitoba: Gretna School No. 336 / Gretna Peace Bell (Gretna, Municipality of Rhineland)

 Black & Gold, Gretna School, 1937.
 [Legislative Library of Manitoba, F5649.G74 Gre]

 “New Mennonite Collegiate opened,” Winnipeg Tribune, 27 February 1947, page 9.

 “Die Schule Muss Sein,” A History of the Mennonite Collegiate Institute by Gerhard J. Ens, Gretna: Mennonite Collegiate Institute, 1990.

-We thank Sandra Janzen and Nathan Kramer for providing additional information used here.
+We thank Sandra Janzen, Nathan Kramer, and Rose Kuzina for providing additional information used here.